 At midterm of the course or clerkship each Course/Clerkship Director or Program Coordinator, must provide a detailed report of student performance throughout the course.
 For MD students, the report will include both summative and formative results, and a narrative description of student performance for clerkships, with pertinent recommendations.
 The reports are intended to improve academic performance and will be submitted electronically.
 Students are required to access this information frequently in the electronic programs provided by the school, so has to have an idea of their progress.

-The Office of the Academic Dean will have access to the student assessment results in order to consolidate this information for pertinent evaluation and corresponding procedures by the Student Evaluation and Promotions Committee.
+The Office of the Academic Dean will have access to the student assessment results in order to consolidate this information for pertinent evaluation.